-Lee has over fourteen years’ experience of advising clients in all areas of town and country planning, environmental law and health and safety legislation.
-Lee acts for developers, landowners and local authorities in delivering a range of projects.
+Lee has over 16 years’ experience of advising clients in relation to Town and Country Planning, Environmental Law and Health and Safety.
+Lee acts for businesses, developers, landowners and local authorities in delivering a range of projects.

-Lee advises developers, landowners and local authorities on major regeneration schemes, large residential and commercial developments, through to individual householder applications and schemes under permitted development rights.
+In planning matters Lee helps developers, landowners and local authorities on major regeneration schemes, large residential and commercial developments, through to individual householder applications and schemes under permitted development rights.
 He is a Legal Associate of the Royal Town Planning Institute.

-Lee also specialises in helping businesses and individuals respond to regulatory proceedings undertaken by bodies such as local authorities, the Environment Agency and the Health and Safety Executive.
-Including enforcement appeals and criminal proceedings in the magistrates court.
+Lee also specialises in helping businesses and individuals respond to regulatory proceedings undertaken by bodies such as the Environment Agency and the Health and Safety Executive.
+Including enforcement appeals and criminal proceedings.

 He joined Brachers in May 2010 from another Kent based firm.
 He started his career working in house with a local authority, giving him valuable experience of working with public sector bodies.

 Lee writes regular articles for various publications including Kent Business, South East Farmer and Insider and has delivered training on legal issues to bodies such as the Royal Town Planning Institute and the Royal institution of Chartered Surveyors.

 - Environmental Law